oVirt/ovirt-site/source/feature/spice-proxy.html.md

 #### VM Pool

 The global or cluster configuration can be overridden in the VM Pool level.
-It webadmin in the new/edit pool dialog in the Console side tab (in advanced mode).
+In webadmin in the new/edit pool dialog in the Console side tab (in advanced mode).
 In REST the "vmpools" has been enriched by a new property "spice_proxy".

 #### Disabling any config per VM